pascalaws/fpc-runtime/README.md

-# aws-freepascal-runtime
+# AWS FreePascal Custom Runtime

-A skeleton FreePascal Custom Runtime for AWS Lambda
+A bare bones FreePascal Custom Runtime for AWS Lambda

 The custom runtime allows you to use FreePascal natively on AWS Lambda without any side-loading or hacky tricks.